-What steps has the Executive or the DfE taken to address the fragmentation of the skills system in Northern Ireland?
-Please detail.

-- What consideration has the DfE given to the NIAO recommendation to review, streamline and clarify the governance and oversight arrangements for skills in Northern Ireland?
+- What steps has the Executive or the DfE taken to address the fragmentation of the skills system in Northern Ireland?
+Please detail. - What consideration has the DfE given to the NIAO recommendation to review, streamline and clarify the governance and oversight arrangements for skills in Northern Ireland?
 Please give details. - Has any consideration been given in this regard to creating an independent single skills body like Skills England or the JSA in Australia?
 If so, please provide details.
 If not, please explain why not.

-14.3 Impact of Skills Gaps on the Public Sector
+4.3 Impact of Skills Gaps on the Public Sector

 Every year, the Open University (OU) conduct a survey into skills gaps in the United Kingdom labour force.
 The survey asks a range of organisations about the supply and demand of skills and how skills gaps may impact the workforce.
 The OU, in partnership with the British Chambers of Commerce, publish results in an annual report known as the Business Barometer.
-The latest report, published June 2024, found that skills gaps are endemic across all sectors but are more acute in the public sector (66%).
+The latest report, published June 2024, found that 44% of Northern Ireland business respondents said that their organisations currently face skills shortages.
+Across the United Kingdom, skills gaps are endemic across all sectors but are more acute in the public sector (66%).
 The report stated that skills gaps are having a detrimental impact on public sector workers with increased workloads leading to problems with morale and wellbeing in particular.
-Public sector workers reported that skills shortages have led to:
+Public sector workers reported that skills shortages have led to:29

 - increased workloads (78%)

 - reduced staff morale/wellbeing (56%)

 - reduced activity or output (43%)

+- an inability to achieve strategic goals (30%)